 dental p.
 A mass of connective tissue that becomes enclosed by the developing enamel organ, and gives rise to dentin and dental pulp.

 dermal p.
-Any of the small papillae of the corium that indent the inner surface of the ...
+Any of the small papillae of the corium that indent the ...